metantonio/azure-data-engineer/prep_exam.md

          - Creating a new aggregate task after source1 and copying the script to the aggregate task will not work, and cause errors in the flow.
          - Changing the incoming stream for derivedColumn1 to distinctRows1 will break the flow as there will be no data coming into distinctRows1.
          - Creating a new flowlet task after source1 adds a subflow to the task.

+ 6. You have an Azure Stream Analytics solution that receives data from multiple thermostats in a building.

+    You need to write a query that returns the average temperature per device every five minutes for readings within that same five minute period.

+    Which two windowing functions could you use?

+    - [ ] ``HoppingWindow``
+    - [ ] ``SessionWindow``
+    - [ ] "SlidingWindow"
+    - [x] ``TumblingWindow``

+         - Tumbling windows have a defined period and can aggregate all events for that same time period.
+A tumbling window is essentially a specific case of a hopping window where the time period and the event aggregation period are the same.

+         - Hopping windows have a defined period and can aggregate the events for a potentially different time period

+         - Sliding windows are used to create aggregations for so many events, not at identical timelapses.

+         - Snapshot windows aggregate all events with the same timestamp.